 “Of all the gastrointestinal hazards in faraway lands, a tough one to avoid is traveler’s diarrhea, which is caused not just by tainted food but by general changes in diet and climate.” — Rolf Potts, Vagabonding

+LET’S SAY you’ve spent a week or two in Thailand.
 You eat Thai food regularly, exercise every day, and spend weekends drinking with your expat friends.
-At some point, your buddies might have a hard time ignoring the fact that you’re ducking away every ten minutes, coming up with a different excuse each time, returning to the table looking red and flustered…. our own Tim Patterson can tell you how it feels.
+At some point, your buddies might have a hard time ignoring the fact that you’re ducking away every ten minutes, coming up with a different excuse each time, returning to the table looking red and flustered… our own Tim Patterson can tell you how it feels.

 One should never be less than a hundred meters from a porcelain throne when TD hits.
 Though, depending on where you are in the world, there might not be a throne on which to sit.
 Or one made of porcelain.
 Even life-saving paper can be absent at the most critical of times.

 What are some of the best and worst places to deposit your waste across the world?